rydmike/rydmike.github.io/blog_theming_guide.md

 _Comparing Material 3 (M3) and Material 2 (M2) Text Styles_

 Defining custom TextThemes for Flutter can be a bit challenging if you do not know exactly which component uses what style.
-The large heading styles are generally not used much in Flutter SDK.
+The large heading styles are generally not used in Flutter SDK.
 They can mostly be quite freely modified without impacting component defaults in unforeseen ways.
 As can be seen above, this is exactly what the Material 3 styles did.
-This was a good move too since pretty much all of the M2 heading text styles were too big to be very useful by default.
+This was a good move too, since pretty much all the M2 heading text styles were too big to be very useful by default.

 The smaller TextStyles in the TextTheme are used in the SDK all over the place, and it is not well documented anywhere where they are used, other than in the above article.
 If you need to know, you can use it, or do a search of a style in the SDK source code to find out where they are used.